-FROM: USAID OIG Asia Regional Office Audit Director, James C. Charlifue /s/

-SUBJECT: Financial Audit of International Centre for Diarrhoeal Disease Research,

-Bangladesh's Management of the Research for Decision Makers Activity,

-Cooperative Agreement AID-388-A-17-00006, May 18, 2017, to
+- FROM: USAID OIG Asia Regional Office Audit Director, James C. Charlifue /s/ - SUBJECT: Financial Audit of International Centre for Diarrhoeal Disease Research, Bangladesh's Management of the Research for Decision Makers Activity, Cooperative Agreement AID-388-A-17-00006, January 1 to December 31, 2019 (5-388-20-064-R)

-December 31, 2018 (5-388-20-019-R)

 This memorandum transmits the final audit report on the Research for Decision Makers Activity managed by International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b).
 Icddr,b contracted with the independent certified public accounting firm of S. F. Ahmed & Co. to conduct the audit.
-The audit firm stated that it performed its audit in accordance with U.S. generally accepted government auditing standards and USAID OIG Guidelines for Financial Audits Contracted by Foreign Recipients.
+The audit firm stated that it performed its audit in accordance with generally accepted government auditing standards and the USAID Financial Audit Guide for Foreign Organizations.
 However, it did not fully comply with the requirements on having a continuing professional education program and external quality control reviews.
 The audit firm is responsible for the enclosed report and the conclusions expressed in it.
-We do not express an opinion on recipient's fund accountability statement; the effectiveness of its internal control; or its compliance with the award, laws, and regulations.2
+We do not express an opinion on the recipient's fund accountability statement; the effectiveness of its internal control; or its compliance with the award, laws, and regulations.1